jrwlx/Renegades/README.md

 # Ohlone
-programming with data structures(cs124) related code taken at Ohlone Fall 2020.
+Assignemnts for CS-124 Programming with data structures & algorithms at Ohlone College Fall 2020.